DJCEL/VirtualDJ-VideoRotation-Win64/README.md

 with WorldMatrix = TranslationMatrix1 * RotationMatrix * TranslationMatrix2

 (Both TranslationMatrix are used to center the rotation in the middle of the texture)

+For the Vertex Buffer, we use 4 vertices with D3D11_PRIMITIVE_TOPOLOGY_TRIANGLESTRIP but we could have also used 6 vertices with D3D11_PRIMITIVE_TOPOLOGY_TRIANGLELIST